ArielCereghetti/ArielCereghetti/README.md

 - I learned Python, HTML, CSS and Javascript.
 - I would love to know more people on the subject so don't doubt talking with me, I promise I'll be nice!
 - If you want to reach me here's my Discord wich I use a lot: -ArielCereghetti#9086-.
-- As you can see I'm Bilingual and soon trilingual, so talk to me with the lenguage you feel most comfortable with!
+- As you can see I'm Bilingual and soon trilingual because i'm learning portuguese, so talk to me with the lenguage you feel most comfortable with!
 -
 - Español:
 - Hola! soy @ArielCereghetti un Programador web.